Variational Quantum Algorithms: Basic concepts and tools

 \subsection{Cost function}

 A crucial aspect of a VQA is encoding the problem into a cost function.
 Similar to classical machine learning, the cost function maps values of the trainable parameters $\vec{\theta}$ to real numbers.
 More abstractly, the cost defines a hyper-surface usually called the cost landscape (see Fig.~\ref{fig:VQA}) such that the task of the optimizer is to navigate through the landscape and find the global minima.
-Without loss of generality, we consider that the cost can be expressed as
+Without loss of generality, the cost can be expressed as

-Here $U(\vec{\theta})$ is a parametrized unitary, $\vec{\theta}$ is composed of discrete and continuous parameters, $\{\rho_k\}$ are input states from a training set, $\{O_k\}$ are a set of observables, and $f_k$ are functions which encode the task at hand.
-We remark that for a given problem, there can be different choices of $f_k$ which lead to useful costs.
+where $f$ is some function, $U(\vec{\theta})$ is a parametrized unitary, $\vec{\theta}$ is composed of discrete and continuous parameters, $\{\rho_k\}$ are input states from a training set, $\{O_k\}$ are a set of observables.
+Often it is useful, and possible, to express the cost in the form

+for some set of functions $\{f_k\}$.
+Note that the task at hand will determine the choice of $f$ in Eq. \eqref{eq:cost-general} or the choice of $\{f_k\}$ in Eq. \eqref{eq:cost-simple}.
+During the optimization, one uses a finite statistic estimator of the cost or its gradients.
+(See below for an overview of optimizers used to train the cost function.)

 Let us now discuss desirable criteria that the cost function should meet.
-First, the cost must be {\it faithful} in that the minimum of $C(\vec{\theta})$ corresponds to the solution of the problem.
-Second, one must be able to {\it efficiently estimate} $C(\vec{\theta})$ by performing measurements on a quantum computer and possibly performing classical post-processing.
+First, the cost must be `faithful' in that the minimum of $C(\vec{\theta})$ corresponds to the solution of the problem.
+Second, one must be able to `efficiently estimate' $C(\vec{\theta})$ by performing measurements on a quantum computer and possibly performing classical post-processing.
 An implicit assumption here is that the cost should not be efficiently computable with a classical computer, as this would imply that no quantum advantage can be achieved with the VQA.
-In addition, it is also useful for $C(\vec{\theta})$ to be {\it operationally meaningful}, so that smaller cost values indicate a better solution quality.
-Finally, the cost must be {\it trainable}, which means that it must be possible to efficiently optimize the parameters $\vec{\theta}$.
-In Section~\ref{sec:trainability} we discuss in more detail the issue of trainability for VQAs.
+In addition, it is also useful for $C(\vec{\theta})$ to be `operationally meaningful', so that smaller cost values indicate a better solution quality.
+Finally, the cost must be `trainable', which means that it should be possible to efficiently optimize the parameters $\vec{\theta}$.
+We will later discuss in more detail the issue of trainability for VQAs.